Pancho Villa Expedition: Legacy

-The chase after Villa was a small military episode, but it had important long-term implications.
-It enabled Carranza to mobilize popular anger, strengthen his political position, and permanently escalate anti-American sentiment in Mexico.
-On the American side, it made Pershing a national figure and, when Funston died of a heart attack shortly after the expedition returned to the United States, an obvious choice to lead the American forces in France in 1917.
-It gave the inexperienced American army some needed experience in dealing with training, logistics, and command using national guardsmen in a foreign land.
-It gave the American public a way to work out its frustrations over the European stalemate and it showed that the United States was willing to defend its borders while keeping that demonstration on a small scale.
+The chase after Villa was a small military episode, but it had important long-term implications by enabling Carranza to mobilize popular anger, strengthening his political position, and permanently escalating anti-American sentiment in Mexico.
+On the American side, it made Pershing a national figure and, after Funston died of a heart attack shortly after the expedition returned to the United States, an obvious choice to lead the American forces in France in 1917.
+It gave the inexperienced American Army some needed experience in dealing with training, logistics, and command using national guardsmen in a foreign land.
+It gave the American public a way to work out its frustrations over the European stalemate, showed that the United States was willing to defend its borders, and kept that demonstration on a small scale.